mattermost-community/mattermost-plugin-nagios/docs/development.md

 This plugin only contains a server portion.
 Read our documentation about the [Developer Workflow](https://developers.mattermost.com/extend/plugins/developer-workflow/) and [Developer Setup](https://developers.mattermost.com/extend/plugins/developer-setup/) for more information about developing and extending plugins.

+### Running a Nagios server with Docker

+There is a [docker-compose.yml](https://github.com/mattermost/mattermost-plugin-naguis/blob/master/dev/docker-compose.yml) in the `dev` folder of the repository, configured to run a Nagios server for development.
+You can run `make nagios` in the root of the repository to spin up the Nagios server.
+The Nagios web application will be served at http://localhost:8080.

+You can login with these credentials:

+- Username: `nagiosadmin`
+- Password: `nagios`

 ## Developing the watcher

 To build the watcher, you can use the following command: